rhanihasan/cybersecuritys/docs/CyberSecurity/CyberrSecurity360/The Begining of Hacking.md

 ## ***What is PCI-DSS ?***

 **It the standard for Payment industry,**
 Its policies are as follow

 >	1.	protect the User Data.
 >	2. Encrypt of User Data.
 >	3. Password Policies of User Data.
->	4. Non-redemption for Both entities.
+>	4. Non-redemption for Both entities and more.
->	and more.

 ---